CL-Xiong/GNSS-TS-NRS/README.md

 **4. Contact information:**

-If you have any comments or questions, please don’t hesitate to contact Mr. He (hexiaoxingsgg@gmail.com) and Mr. Xiong (cl- xiong@qq.com), and you are appreciated very much.
+If you have any comments or questions, please don’t hesitate to contact Dr. He (hexiaoxing@whu.edu.cn) and Mr. Xiong (cl- xiong@qq.com), and you are appreciated very much.